-Canon has been a respected brand in cameras for decades, and they continue to produce outstanding products.
-When looking for a new Canon, check out all of the options before you make a choice.
+Canon has been a respected brand in cameras for decades, and they continue to produce outstanding products for beginner, enthusiast, and professional photographers.

 - Best Canon camera: Canon EOS 5D Mark IV